Table of contents

 Operational customer service metrics, as the name suggests, provide data on your customer service team’s performance in terms of efficiency and speed.
 These metrics focus purely on numbers, such as how many emails you receive per day, how many calls you answer, the rate of response, and so on.
 Look closely and you’ll find out how well your customer service team is performing.

 No matter how good your product quality is, you’re bound to receive a certain number of complaints from your customers.
 Calculating the average number of daily, weekly, and monthly cases will help you in a number of ways.

-First of all, you’ll be able to work out the standard counts for different months which will help you create benchmarks for your company staff.
+First of all, you’ll be able to work out the standard counts for different months.
+This will help you create benchmarks for your company staff.
 Secondly, you’ll be able to identify frequently occurring issues and determine whether they can be automated or not.

 Depending on the volume of tickets you receive, you’ll want to allocate a specific period (say a week or a month), and keep track of the cases you receive in that period.

 How to use it:

 As your company grows, so will your customer count, and inadvertently, your ticket count too.
 However, with product iteration and proactive support, it is possible to decrease your ticket count as you grow.